Sustainable Development Goal 6: Impact of COVID-19 pandemic

-The COVID-19 pandemic could affect the ability of water utilities to meet SDG 6 by increasing losses on revenues that would otherwise be used to make investments.
+The COVID-19 pandemic significantly affected the ability of water utilities to meet SDG 6 by increasing losses on revenues that would otherwise be used to make investments.

-The COVID-19 pandemic has greatly affected the urban poor living in the slums with little or no access to clean water.
+The COVID-19 pandemic has also greatly affected the urban poor living in the slums with little or no access to clean water.
 The pandemic has shown the importance of sanitation, hygiene and adequate access to clean water to prevent diseases.
 According to the World Health Organization, handwashing is one of the most effective actions one can take to reduce the spread of pathogens and prevent infections, including the COVID-19 virus.

 Monitoring progress

+Implementation of the SDGs implies continuous monitoring and periodic evaluation to check whether the direction and pace of development are right.
 High-level progress reports for all the SDGs are published in the form of reports by the United Nations Secretary General.
 Additionally, updates and progress can also be found on the SDG website which is managed by the United Nations.

-In many cases, surrogate indicators will have to be used to measure progress (or the lack of it).
-Thus, implementation of the SDGs implies continuous monitoring and periodic evaluation to check whether the direction and pace of development are right.
+In April 2020, United Nations Secretary-General António Guterres said: "Today, Sustainable Development Goal 6 is badly off track" and it "is hindering progress on the 2030 Agenda, the realization of human rights and the achievement of peace and security around the world".

-In April 2020, United Nations Secretary-General António Guterres said: “Today, Sustainable Development Goal 6 is badly off track" and it “is hindering progress on the 2030 Agenda, the realization of human rights and the achievement of peace and security around the world".
+Academics and practitioners continue to debate exactly how best to assess progress towards SDG6, with some continuing to champion resource-based approaches whilst others prefer to emphasise experience-based metrics.
+Experience-based metrics such as the "Household Water Insecurity Experiences" (HWISE) scale have proven a useful complement to resource-based approaches for assessing SDG progress, applied research of water insecurity dynamics, and monitoring and evaluation of development programmes.